vageesha09/vageesha09.github.io/_pages/about.md

 Welcome! <br>

 I am a sixth-year Ph.D.
-Finance candidate at the Kellogg School of Management at Northwestern University.
+Economics candidate at Northwestern University.
+My research focuses on development economics and finance, with particular interest in credit access for marginalized households and interactions between formal and informal lending.

 I am on the 2025/2026 academic job market.

-My research is broadly within financial economics and macroeconomics with a focus on topics in macro-finance, asset pricing, and firm dynamics.

 [Download CV (PDF)](/files/cv.pdf){: .btn--generalbutton target="_blank"}